 Pure Vanilla Extract vs Artificial Vanilla Extract

-You can be sure your vanilla extract, whether it’s synthetic or pure, does not contain any beaver anal secretions.
+Whichever type of vanilla you chose, you can be sure your extract, whether it’s synthetic or pure, does not contain any beaver anal secretions.

 If it’s labeled as pure vanilla extract, it abides by the FDA’s rules for vanilla bean concentration.
 There are plenty of great examples of pure vanilla products, such as Taylor & Colledge vanilla extract (they also have a great vanilla paste), Badia Pure Vanilla, and McCormick’s All Natural Pure Vanilla Extract.